kuzmafloyd/EON/_projects/pared-x-mrs-sippy.md

     alt:
 ---

 This weekend I had chance to shoot a collaboration between Pared Eyewear and Mrs Sippy Pool Bar in Bali, Indonesia.
 We went for a tropical-luxe vibe with models [@hellotinamay](http://www.instagram.com/hellotinamay){: target="_blank"} and [@tiffany\_janes](http://www.instagram.com/tiffany_janes){: target="_blank"}.
-Showcasing both the sunglasses as a product & the venue.&nbsp;
+Showcasing both the sunglasses as a product & the venue.